sashadev-sky/ADT-Guide/README.md

 > Abstract data types (ADTs) refer to classes of objects whose operations and properties are formally defined, but are not restricted to specific implementations.

-This is a repository of ADTs, written in Ruby.
+This is a repository of ADTs written in Ruby and, more recently, Python.
 It is an exercise in implementing abstract data structures in my own code and a guide for practical application in the future.

-It is not intended to cover all of the API variations and implementations for a particular abstract data structure.
+It is not intended to cover all the API variations and implementations for a particular abstract data structure.

 I define the following ADTs, including their specifications, common operations in their API, and possible implementations with comparisons.
 I also link my code at the bottom of each section.

 Note that many of the ADTs have their own nomenclature, so the same methods may have various names across the data types.

 - [Set](#set)
 - [Map](#map)